JotaroS/jotaro-homepage-hugo/content/project/transcalibur.md

 #### Hardware

 The weight moving mechanism is designed to move along the 2D planner space and to be _non-backdrivable_.
-The _angular mechanism_ enables to rotate two arms, and _weight mechanisms_ enables to shift the position of the weight module independently.
+The _angular mechanism_ enables to rotate two arms, and _weight mechanisms_ enable to shift the position of the weight module independently.

 <center> <img class='half' src='/img/transform.gif'> <img class='half' src='/img/transcalibur-hardware.png'></center>